 Technical SEO Checklist

-We will use content as a starting point and show you how technical SEO is wrapped around it.
 Because technical SEO is not here to put your content in chains.
 It’s here to help your content reach the target audience and communicate messages in a clear way.

 And regardless of whether you are running an SEO campaign for an established brand or working on SEO for a startup, the same rules apply.

-Page Performance & Core Web Vitals
+Page Performance and Core Web Vitals

 Once the FCP is in place, we need to offer more, and quickly.

 Thus, we address First Input Delay.
 First Input Delay (FID) measures the time it takes for a website to respond when a user first interacts with it.
 In simpler terms, it’s the delay between when you click or tap something on a webpage and when the website actually starts doing something in response.
-A shorter FID means the website feels more responsive and quick to users.
+A shorter FID means the website feels more responsive and quicker to users.

 Note: In March 2024, INP will take the place of FID in the Core Web Vitals.
 INP (Interaction to Next Paint) checks how fast a webpage reacts when you click, tap, or type on it.
-It looks at all interactions during your visit and picks the slowest one, but ignores really unusual delays.
+It looks at all interactions during your visit and picks the slowest one, but it ignores really unusual delays.
 When you see a Group INP value in a report, it means for 75% of the times people visited a specific webpage, they experienced that speed or faster.

 Bonus tip – apart from Core Web Vitals, ensure your Cumulative Layout Shift (CLS) is also good (green).
 CLS quantifies the extent to which webpage content unexpectedly shifts or “jumps” during loading.
 This is particularly important for your SEO.